coryhouse/ps-react/README.md

 - [recipe-components](https://github.com/vjwilson/recipe-components) A set of React components which can be used to make a recipe site, by Van J. Wilson.
 Documentation at [https://vjwilson.github.io/recipe-components/](https://vjwilson.github.io/recipe-components/)

+- [react-chatbot](https://github.com/abhiisheek/react-chatbot) A library of React components which can be used to make/add a chatbot capability, by Abhishek Ramesh.
+Documentation at [https://abhiisheek.github.io/react-chatbot/](https://abhiisheek.github.io/react-chatbot/)

 ## React Component libraries
 Here's a list of popular component libraries I mention at the end of the course:
 - [Material UI](http://material-ui.com)